kevinveenbirkenbach/seed-ssh-key/README.md

-# ssh-keygen
+# grow and seed ssh key
-script to standartize keygen generation
+This script grows an ssh-key and seeds it to an server.